-Commit to participate in a project “Kick-Off” in September 2018 (Fall semester)/January 2019 (Spring semester) on campus, a Mid-Project Review in mid-October/mid-February, and a discussion of the team’s analysis on campus, at the conclusion of the project in December 2018/April 2019 (Spring semester).
+- Commit to participate in a project “Kick-Off” in September 2019 (Fall semester)/January 2020 (Spring semester) on campus, a Mid-Project Review in mid-October/mid-February, and a discussion of the team’s analysis on campus, at the conclusion of the project in December 2019/April-May 2020 (Spring semester).

 A tax-deductible contribution of $10,000 as an honorarium to the Dean’s Discretionary Fund (payable to “Trustees of the University of Pennsylvania”), as well as payment of reasonably incurred expenses such as phone calls, copies of Final Presentation, as well as research materials and travel when necessary.